back to the MAIN INDEX

 I go there, I try again, I go back once more,

-Which one? they reply, that great voyage by sea?
+What business? they reply, that great voyage by sea?

 Could you come back again some other day?